 I started on the aforementioned Gibson, named CHANGES, which is made using an age-old traditional Scandinavian spirit that has been made since the 15th Century but fell out of favour most recently (except for around Christmas time and the occasional wedding).

 It’s teamed up with a Dry Vermouth and a pickled jostaberry – a cross between a blackcurrant and a gooseberry.
 Pickled in house, CHANGES is the embodiment of exactly what they’re trying to do with this cocktail menu.

 Another example of the concept is SCORCHED, a wildly complex but absolutely stunning drink based around Johnnie Walker Black.

 Added is a Smoked Juniper spirit made by Empirical Spirits in Copenhagen – a drink made by smoking the berries with their own wood and then placed in sherry casks to add sweetness.
-Finally, the Wilderness team add Whey and Burnt Agave to the mix to blow you away with what I described in my notes as “fucking fab!”
+Finally, the Wolf At The Door team add Whey and Burnt Agave to the mix to blow you away with what I described in my notes as “fucking fab!”

 So where does the whey come from and who is creating the Burnt Agave?
-Well, like most things at Wilderness they are done in-house, part of the ongoing collaborative efforts between the kitchen and the bar.
+Well, like most things at Wolf At The Door they are done in-house, part of the ongoing collaborative efforts between the kitchen and the bar.

 The whey is taken from their homemade ricotta, and added to the drink for sourness and to add texture.
 The burnt agave is created by reducing natural nectar down and caramelising the sugars to the point of burning.
 This adds a bitter/smokiness to the flavour with an element of sweetness.